kiyoon/version-pioneer/README.md

 Therefore, `versionfile-sdist` takes precedence (if it exists) over `versionscript`, for resolving version.

-2. Each backend works differently.
+2. Each backend works differently under the hood.
+Some things to note:

 **Setuptools**: